mbtakanov/mean-stack/README.md

 npm run dev
 ```

-This will start the node server and will connect to MongoDB.
+This will start the node server, connect to MongoDB and watch for changes.

 #### Production